Szymon-Michalak/iOS-Resources/blog/HowDoYouCreateInteroperabilityBetweenObjectiveCAndSwift.md

 You can think of it as an umbrella header for all of your Swift code.

 By default, the generated header contains interfaces for Swift declarations marked with the `public` or `open` modifier.
 If your app target has an Objective-C bridging header, the generated header also includes interfaces for resources marked with the `internal` modifier.
-Declarations marked with the `private` or `fileprivate` modifier don'tappear in the generated header and aren't exposed to the Objective-C runtime unless they are explicitly marked with a `@IBAction`, `@IBOutlet`, or `@objcattribute`.
+Declarations marked with the `private` or `fileprivate` modifier don't appear in the generated header and aren't exposed to the Objective-C runtime unless they are explicitly marked with a `@IBAction`, `@IBOutlet`, or `@objc` attribute.